vollstock/meowbify.js/README.md

 # meowbify.js

 This is a small javascript that will [meowbify](http://meowbify.com) your site.
+Meowbify needs access to your site so this will of course not work locally.

 ## Usage